chef/chef-web-docs/content/reusable/md/node_attribute_type_automatic.md

-An `automatic` attribute contains data that is identified by Ohai at the beginning of every Chef Infra Client run.
-An `automatic` attribute cannot be modified and always has the highest attribute precedence.
+An `automatic` attribute contains data that's identified by Ohai at the beginning of every Chef Infra Client run.
+An `automatic` attribute can't be modified and always has the highest attribute precedence.